schwabe/ics-openvpn/doc/README.txt

 - Make sure that ndk-build is in your build path.

 Do ./misc/build-native.(sh|bat) in the root directory of the project.
-After that build the project using gradle build.
+After that build the project using "gradle build" (Or use Android Studio).
+Building with Eclipse *might* still work but has not beeen teseted for a long time.

 FAQ